DayeAnderson/Project-1/README.md

 ### Psuedo Code
 1. add the HTML for the containers on the main page
+2. make a link for when
-2. fetch the data of monsters using the monster hunter api
+3. fetch the data of monsters using the monster hunter api
-3. create cache element ref for the containers
+4. create cache element ref for the containers
-4. add event listeners to the containers so when clicked on it takes you to a list of the monsters within that container
+5. add event listeners to the containers so when clicked on it takes you to a list of the monsters within that container
-5. add event listener to conainers with that container so when container is clicked on it shows monster info
+6. add event listener to conainers with that container so when container is clicked on it shows monster info
+7.